shxntanu/BE-Lab-Assignments/BT/Assignment3.md

     To get test ETH for your account, go [here](https://cloud.google.com/application/web3/faucet/ethereum/sepolia) to claim 0.05 ETH for free from Google.

+    Or you can test it out on the Remix VM itself.

     ![image](https://github.com/user-attachments/assets/3add782c-ca61-419c-b260-53bf8ea322a5)

     Hit Deploy to deploy the contract.
 Metamask will open to confirm the same.

     ![image](https://github.com/user-attachments/assets/5cc574c1-c7ba-4fae-861d-271e957f678b)

-6. Interact with the Contract
+7. Interact with the Contract

    Once deployed, you'll see the contract under the "Deployed Contracts" section.